Question 1

 ▶️ Answer/Explanation

-Transition elements are known for their catalytic properties (e.g., iron in Haber process, nickel in hydrogenation).
-While they do have high densities and melting points, and form colored compounds, these aren’t universal properties.
+Transition elements like copper, iron, and nickel are known for their catalytic properties (e.g., iron in the Haber process).
+They typically have high densities, high melting points, and form coloured compounds, making the other three statements incorrect.

-Reduction is gain of electrons or loss of oxygen.
-In this reaction, MnO2 loses oxygen to form Mn, while aluminium gains oxygen to form Al2O3 (oxidation).
+In terms of oxygen gain/loss, reduction is the loss of oxygen.
+In the equation, MnO₂ loses oxygen atoms to become Mn metal, while aluminium gains oxygen to form Al₂O₃, proving MnO₂ is reduced.

 Question 7